Key takeaways

 The Reality

 Caffeine does interact with adenosine receptors, tricking your brain into feeling alert and sometimes happier.
 However, the relationship between coffee and mood is complex.
-While moderate consumption can reduce the risk of depression by 8%, as per a 2020 Harvard School of Public Health study, too much can lead to anxiety and restlessness.
+While moderate consumption may reduce the risk of depression, some research has suggested this, but too much can lead to anxiety and restlessness.

 The Myth: Coffee Disrupts Your Gut Health